Earnings Growth Hamper Verizon (VZ) Rating | InvestorPlace

 Within the Portfolio Grader stock ranking system Verizon has earned above-average scores in 2 of the 8 fundamental areas appraised by Portfolio Grader and average or below-average scores in 6 of the areas evaluated in the ranking of company stocks.

-Quantitatively, Portfolio Grader uses the Navellier Proprietary Quantitative Score to measure VZ's shares from the viewpoint of risk/reward.
-This proprietary scoring methodology takes into account the relative value of VZ's shares based on the current price of the shares relative to its peers, the market and risk associated with its industry and sector groups.
+Portfolio Grader quantitatively gauges VZ's shares using the Navellier Proprietary Quantitative Score.
+This metric looks at VZ's shares from the angle of risk/reward.
+This exclusive scoring methodology assesses the relative value of VZ's shares based on the current price of the shares relative to its peers, the market and risk associated with its industry and sector groups.
 Considering this risk/reward calculation, the company currently scores below-average in its industry group compared to its peers.

 Louis Navellier's proprietary Portfolio Grader stock ranking system assesses roughly 5,000 companies every week based on a number of fundamental and quantitative measures.
 Stocks are given a letter grade based on their results, with A being 'strong buy' and F being 'strong sell'.
 Explore the tool here.